cruno91/llm-test/README.md

 Adapt the hyperparameters in the `gptv2.py` and `gptv3.py` scripts to fit your GPU and desired training time.

-The `gptv2` training takes about 10 hours for the default hyperparameters with my GPU.
+Both the `gptv2` and `gptv3` training take about 10 hours for the default hyperparameters with my GPU.

 There are some baseline examples of hyperparameters to use in the code comments.